jber18/larkjs-msngr/README.md

-The problemm here that if you call directly the msgCard instance you will get the incorrect value of JSON string which has "data" object that suposedly not to be included when making message card, so to fix this you then to assign the instance to variable and just call the method just like this
+The problemm here that if you call directly the msgCard instance you will get the incorrect value of JSON string which has "data" object that suposedly not to be included when making message card, so to fix this you need to assign the instance to variable and just call the method just like this

 ```js